 Much like you would think of customer experience, employee experience describes how an employee perceives all the interactions that they’ve had in the company from the day they submitted their application, up to the day that they stop working there.

-A favorable employee experience inspires loyalty.
+A favorable employee experience inspires loyalty and higher employee engagement.
 A happy, inspired workforce is more productive.
 The same actions you take to improve retention also boost the general morale of workers.
 That is why you benefit from creating a positive work environment to drive employee retention.

 Less Recruiting and More Development for HR